linebender/linebender.github.io/content/blog/2025-05-07-tmil-16/index.md

 Linebender is an informal open-source organization working on various projects to advance the state of the art in GUI for [the Rust programming language](https://rust-lang.org).

+## RustWeek

+Many members of the Linebender community will be attending the [RustWeek 2025](https://rustweek.org/) conference, in Utrecht next month.
+At the time of writing, there are no longer tickets available, although there is a waitlist.
+Raph Levien will be giving a talk, titled [*Faster, easier 2D vector rendering*](https://rustweek.org/talks/raph/).
+This will be covering a lot of the sparse strips work discussed in [the Vello section](#vello).

+Matt Campbell will give a talk, titled [*AccessKit: reusable UI accessibility*](https://rustweek.org/talks/matt/).

+We will also be attending the [unconference](https://rustweek.org/unconf-intro/), as part of the "UI, App dev & Browser Summit" group.
+We're looking forward to working with other teams in the Rust UI ecosystem there.

 ## Masonry

 Masonry is the widget system developed by Linebender.